tenaghirmb/kube-cron-restart-controller/README.md

 Contributions are welcome!
 Please submit an issue or pull request to contribute to this project.

-## License
+## Licensing

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for the full license text and copyright notice.